samyanez94/Cosmos/README.md

 * App Store Connect
 * The app submition proccess

+Content feature in the app comes from [NASA's APOD API](https://api.nasa.gov), a service that has been offering daily pictures of our universe since 1995.
+It contains the largest collection of annotated astronomical images on the internet.

 ## Contributing

 Building this app has been a rewarding experience.
 Please, feel free to contribute by looking at the pending issues on the Issues tab on GitHub.
 I try to keep it updated with new features and bugs 🐛.